 Fasten off and weave in loose ends.

-Be sure to tag me on Instagram (@_stitchberry) with your scarf, I would love to see it!
+I hope you enjoy this beginner crochet scarf pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your scarf, I would love to see it!